-Information on this page will change subject to decisions made by the federal government.
+Information on this page will change as decisions are made by the federal government.

 Temporary Protected Status (TPS) allows individuals from certain countries to remain in the United States if it is unsafe for them to return to their home country due to a humanitarian emergency there.
-For example, the federal government may designate a country for TPS if there is an armed conflict (civil war) or a natural disaster (earthquake).
-TPS grants recipients the ability to work in the United States lawfully, and protects them from deportation as long as the TPS designation is in effect.
+For example, the federal government may designate a country for TPS if there is an armed conflict (e.g., civil war) or a natural disaster (e.g., earthquake).
+TPS enables recipients to work in the United States lawfully, and protects them from deportation as long as the TPS designation is in effect.

 Is the Temporary Protected Status program ending?